My paintings and illustrations of wildlife and pets come from my deep love for animals and art.

 Most of my notebooks and folders in school were covered with drawings of cats, dogs, and horses.
 Not much has changed, except that I now use art paper and canvas to do my artwork.

 Living in the Costa Rican rainforest and working with wild cats taught me much about their conservation challenges.
-Here with our ambassador ocelot Taffa.
+Above with our ambassador ocelot Taffa.
 Working with owls and other raptors on glove and in flight while teaching people about them and their environment has been deeply satisfying.
-Here I am working with Houston the barred owl in Northern California.
+Below I am working with Alba the female barn owl and Houston the male barred owl in Northern California.

 One of my goals as a wildlife artist is to help people make a connection and inspire them to learn more about wild animals and their habitats.
 I believe that people can coexist with wildlife, even in urban areas.
 By learning more about wildlife, we can become better stewards of nature and help protect wildlife and wildlands for future generations.